-I originally wrote a long introduction to this article about how to work with the Scala Option/Some/None classes, but I decided to keep that introduction for a future article.
+I originally wrote a long introduction to this tutorial about how to work with the Scala Option/Some/None classes, but I decided to keep that introduction for a future article.
 For this article I’ll just say:

-- idiomatic Scala code involves never using null values
+- idiomatic Scala code involves never using

-- because you never use nulls, it’s important for you to become an expert at using
+values - because you never use nulls, it’s important for you to become an expert at using

 Option